Scale-free neuronal avalanches in the dHAN model

 Testing dHAN model for 7 nodes.
 Nodes 0 and 1 are active at t=0 as initial condition.
 Yellow indicates current active nodes and green represent previous active ones.

-Following figure is the plot for simulated node activities and their reservoir functions.
-The node activities are restricted in range of [0,1] due to the nature for the model.
-Horizontal axis is the time step
+The following figure shows a plot of simulated node activities and their corresponding reservoir functions.
+The node activities are limited to a range of [0,1] due to the nature of the model.
+The horizontal axis represents the time step.

-In order to find criticality in network activities, the simulation repeated for different network size such as 300, 400 and 500 nodes.
-A threshold line set for total network activity to find avalanch size and lifetime which is below 95% of network activity amplitute.
-The following figure is to sho how threshold line set for this job.
+To find criticality in network activities, simulations were repeated for different network sizes, such as 300, 400, and 500 nodes.
+A threshold line was set for the total network activity to determine avalanche size and lifetime, which were below 95% of the network activity amplitude.
+The following figure shows how the threshold line was set for this task.

-Below shows how avalanch size distributed in a logarithmic scale for all simulated network.
-In this research we also tried to tune the connection weight to check whether subcriticality and super-criticality would reveal.
+The figure below shows how the avalanche size is distributed in a logarithmic scale for all simulated networks.
+In this research, we also attempted to tune the connection weight to observe subcriticality and super-criticality.

 This project published as a M.Sc. thesis in Shiraz University, and its based on numerical simulation for dHAN model of network of neurons.